trufflesuite/webinar-episode-01/steps.md

 [truffle-config.js](./truffle-config.js)                      | Truffle's configuration file

-Lets test that the system is ok. truffle test!
+Run `truffle test` to check the system.

-> `truffle test` runs all tests located in the test subdirectory of the project
+> `truffle test` will execute all the test we specified and report the results.
-> root.

 ```sh
 $ truffle test